Feliconut/university-setup/README.md

 # Managing LaTeX lecture notes

+NOTE: This README is obsolete.
+It does not reflect the changes made to the original version by Castel.

 This repository complements my [third blog post about my note taking setup](https://castel.dev/post/lecture-notes-3).

 #### File structure